 Check out Clark's books: Engaging Learning: Designing e-Learning Simulation Games, Designing mLearning: Tapping Into the Mobile Revolution for Organizational Performance, and The Mobile Academy: mLearning for Higher Education.

-Clark will be the keynote at NexLearn’s Immersive Learning University conference in Charleston SC in January.
+Clark was the keynote at NexLearn’s Immersive Learning University conference in Charleston SC in January.

-Technology for L&D will be the topic of Clark’s presentation at ASTD’s TechKnowledge conference.
+Technology for L&D was the topic of Clark’s presentation at ASTD’s TechKnowledge conference.

 Clark will visit Minnesota in November to talk to the Professional Association of Computer Trainers on Harnessing Magic.

 At the eLearning Guild’s DevLearn conference, Clark will be presenting his mobile learning design workshop, among other things.

 San Diego’s ISPI chapter hosted a presentation by Clark on deeper ID and social in September.